uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 ## Introduction
 XMHF64 is branch of XMHF that supports running XMHF in both 32-bit and 64-bit.
-32-bit is called i386 and 64-bit is called amd64.
-The bit width difference is called subarch.
+32-bit is called "i386" and 64-bit is called "amd64".
+This bit width difference
+is called "subarch".

 XMHF has 3 phases: bootloader, secureloader, and runtime.
 Bootloader will always run in i386.
 Secureloader and runtime will run in the subarch as